jeffcogswell/golembase-op-geth/golem-base/README.md

 - `Delete`: A list of entity keys (common.Hash) to be removed from storage

+- `Extend`: A list of ExtendTTL operations, each containing:
+  - `EntityKey`: The key of the entity to extend TTL for
+  - `NumberOfBlocks`: Number of blocks to extend the TTL by

 The transaction is atomic - all operations succeed or the entire transaction fails.
 Entity keys for Create operations are derived from the transaction hash, payload content, and operation index, making it unique across the whole blockchain.
 Annotations enable efficient querying of stored data through specialized indexes.

 ### Emitted Logs